 You should invest in technology to further your business.
 Whether you’re investing, managing, or selling real estate, digital and technical access will be a huge benefit.
 However, you don’t need to spend an arm and a leg on your technology.

-For example, rather than purchasing the latest iPhone for your business endeavors, you might look into an older, but high-functioning Android phone such as the Samsung Galaxy S3.
-It’s an older model, but it will have all the capabilities you need for hundreds of dollars less.
-You could also purchase a standard HP laptop rather than an expensive Macbook or Surface Pro.
+For example, rather than purchasing the latest iPhone for your business endeavors, you might look into an older, but high-functioning different phone.
+Even if it’s an older model, but it will likely have all the capabilities you need for hundreds of dollars less.
+You could also purchase a standard laptop rather than an expensive MacBook or Surface Pro.

 Reducing the initial cost of technology for your real estate office will mean positive growth for your business.

 2. Use freebies.